khanfaraz334/Excel-Project/README.md

 11. Calculated average price and ratings and named it as Summary.
 12. Made Pivot table and charts after data cleaning.
 13. Plotted two bar graphs of an average price and rating.

+Conclusion-
+1. We can conclude from the bar chart that VERTU brand is the most expensive.
+2. We can conclude from the bar chart that LEIT brand has the best rating.